Skip to main content

 What were DermTech's assets and liabilities at filing?

-The San Diego Union-Tribune reported assets of about $98 million and liabilities of about $63 million as of April 30, 2024, with an estimated creditor count between 1,000 and 5,000, in the bankruptcy filing report.
+The San Diego Union-Tribune reported assets of about $98 million and liabilities of about $63 million through April 2024, with an estimated creditor count between 1,000 and 5,000, in the bankruptcy filing report.
 Bloomberg Law reported that the company listed assets and liabilities in the $50 million to $100 million range in the bankruptcy report.

 What recovery did the plan estimate for general unsecured creditors?

-The disclosure statement estimated that general unsecured creditors would receive 39% to 55% recoveries through the liquidating trust.
-That estimate appears in the disclosure statement, and the plan was confirmed in the confirmation order.
+The disclosure statement estimated that general unsecured creditors would receive 39% to 55% recoveries through the liquidating trust, and the plan was confirmed in the confirmation order.

 What happened to shareholders?